 - The potential responsibilities of jury duty and electoral assistance

 As with most visas, you should expect to pay a fee when you apply for your permanent residency.
 The amount of this fee will vary—a settlement permit generally costs 135 euros.
-For the self-employed, the fee is 200 euros, and highly-qualified people (inventors, scientists) have to pay 250 euros when applying for a settlement permit.
+If you’re self-employed, the fee is 200 euros.
+Highly-qualified people (inventors, scientists) have to pay 250 euros when applying for a settlement permit.

 For Blue Card holders, the application fee costs (as of 01.09.2017) are: